Benign overfitting beyond prediction: The ordinary least squares interpolator: Applications of the leave-one-out OLS formula

 where we recall $\diag(\tbvarepsilon) \coloneqq \sum_{i=1}^n \tvarepsilon_i \be_i \be_i^{\top}$. \end{proof} It is evident from \eqref{eqn:jackknifep.classical} and \eqref{eqn:jackknifep.hd} that the predicted value based on the leave-$i$-out samples can be directly computed from $(\bX, \by)$ in a single operation for all $i \in [n]$ without having to construct and evaluate the performance of $n$ individual models.

-\subsubsection{Proof of Corollary~\ref{cor:loo.jackknife.1}}
+\subsection{Proof of Corollary~\ref{cor:loo.jackknife.1}}

-\begin{proof} [Proof of Corollary \ref{cor:loo.jackknife.1}] We present the proofs for both the classical and high-dimensional regimes.
-In this proof, we first prove the equations for the LOO residuals and then the formulas for the variance estimators.
+\begin{proof} We present the proofs for both the classical and high-dimensional regimes.
+In this proof, we first prove the equations for the leave-one-out residuals and then the formulas for the variance estimators.